thangzathang/MovieBox/README.md

 The link to my Trello Board for this project is: https://trello.com/b/fapOKfqO/movie-termina-app

-All 4 Main CRUD features and their checklist can be seen in the screenshot
+All the 4 main CRUD features and their checklist can be seen in the screenshot

 While there were complications along the coding, the main steps I needed to take were very obvious because of this trello board.